v

 A systematic review paper, as defined by the Cochrane Collaboration, is a review of a clearly formulated question that uses explicit, systematic methods to identify, select, and critically appraise relevant research, and to collect and analyze data from the studies that are included in the review.
 These reviews differ substantially from narrative-based reviews or synthesis articles, and must be based on the sound empirical basis of studies that were conducted scientifically well.
 In addition, the research question in terms of population, interventions, comparators, outcomes, and study designs (PICOS) should be clearly defined.
 Statistical methods (meta-analyses) may or may not be used to analyze and summarize the results of the included studies.
 An article presenting a systematic review and meta-analysis will be categorized as an Original Article.

 Reports of systematic reviews with or without meta-analyses should adhere to the PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) checklist and include a flow diagram.
 The completed PRISMA checklist should be submitted along with the manuscript.
-Please find detailed information in section “Study Reporting Guidelines”.
+Please find detailed information in the section “Study Reporting Guidelines”.

-Words limit: The maximum length of the main manuscript is 5000 words, with no more than 8 figures and tables combined, and 70 references.
+Manuscript structure: (~ 5000 words, ~ 8 figures/tables, ~ 70 references) Title page, structured Abstract, Keywords, Introduction, Methods, Results, Discussion, Conclusions, Declarations, References, Tables, Figures Legends/Figures, Supplemental materials (if any).
 A structured Abstract with subheadings (Background and objectives, Methods, Results, Conclusions) is required which must not exceed 250 words, and it is recommended to include 6 to 12 keywords.

 Short Communications